witnet/witnet-wrapped-wit/README.md

 - **WrappedWIT.sol**
   > The canonical version of the ERC-20 token contract for $WIT on Ethereum.
 It relies on the Wit/Oracle contract framework for validating both Proof-of-Reserve reports and cross-chain wrapping and unwrapping transactions.

+- **StandardBridgeWIT.sol**
+  > The "bridged" version of the ERC-20 token contract compatible with compliant Superchain bridges.
+This version does not support wrapping nor unwrapping transactions with the Witnet network.

 - **SuperchainWIT.sol**
-  > The "bridged" version of the ERC-20 token contract that allows wrapped $WIT tokens to be bridged out to a set of Superchain-compliant networks.
+  > The "bridged" version of the ERC-20 token contract compatible with the StandardBridge in Optimism-compliant networks.
 This version does not support wrapping nor unwrapping transactions with the Witnet network.

 ## 🧪 Supported Networks
 ### Mainnets